 In many ways I feel like Ince's production is getting away with murder, and I suspect people who like the actual play more than I do will be less sympathetic to its clumsier elements.
 But where in a different context I might have been more critical of the way subtlety is thrown out of the window, overall the energy and ideas here made it work for me.
 And though it's a dark enough approach to the play to merit an "if you've been affected by any of the issues raised..." speech at the curtain call, it's also peppered with enough spirit and humour to balance it out (who'd have thought the various goings-on at the Capulets' ball could be so easily boiled down to Walcott channeling his inner Lionel Richie?)
 Of course the way it's been cut down almost by half also goes along with my thoughts on how much padding there is; the focus on poor mental health helps with this, as you don't need endless justificiation for why people are making rash and terrible decisions all the time.
 Plus, the venue having to keep its actors physically distant on stage can be distracting at times, but it feels pretty apt in a pair of lovers who really don't spend any time together at all before deciding to kill themselves for each other's sake.
 All in all this is a deeply chaotic Romeo & Juliet but one that, for me, holds together with method in its madness.

-Romeo & Juliet by William Shakespeare is booking in repertory until the 8th of May at Shakespeare's Globe; then continuing on tour to Brighton, Charleston, Oslo, Carnuntum, Stoke on Trent, Cambridge, Dundee, Bowness-on-Windermere, Liverpool, Richmond and Glasgow.
+Romeo & Juliet by William Shakespeare is booking in repertory until the 17th of October at Shakespeare's Globe.